Code-Institute-Submissions/The-Monkees-13/README.md

 In this section, you should go over the different parts of your project, and describe each in a sentence or so.

+- navbar:
+..* This navbar is similar to the one bootstrap demo's but with some diferences in breakpoints for burger button.
 ### Existing Features
 - Feature 1 - allows users X to achieve Y, by having them fill out Z
 - ...